Instantaneous phase and frequency: Example 2

 In both examples the local maxima of s(t) correspond to φ(t) = 2πN for integer values of N. This has applications in the field of computer vision.

-Instantaneous frequency
+Formulations

 Instantaneous angular frequency is defined as:

 and instantaneous (ordinary) frequency is defined as:

 where φ(t) must be the unwrapped phase; otherwise, if φ(t) is wrapped, discontinuities in φ(t) will result in Dirac delta impulses in f(t).

 The inverse operation, which always unwraps phase, is:

 This instantaneous frequency, ω(t), can be derived directly from the real and imaginary parts of sa(t), instead of the complex arg without concern of phase unwrapping.